DELVE (DECam Local Volume Exploration) Survey

 Data Reduction

-Each subcomponent of DELVE uses slightly different data reduction pipelines.
-While DELVE DR1 and DR2 come solely from the WIDE survey, we provide brief descriptions of each pipeline below.
+Each subcomponent of DELVE uses slightly different data reduction pipelines, which we describe briefly below.
 More detailed descriptions of the DELVE data processing can be found in Drlica-Wagner et al. (2021).

 - DELVE-WIDE: The DELVE-WIDE data are processed with the DES Data Management (DESDM) pipeline (Morganson et al. 2018).
 SourceExtractor is used to create catalogs from the reduced ("Final Cut") images, and Gaia DR2 (Gaia Collaboration 2018) is used for astrometric calibration.
 Photometric calibration is performed with the forward global calibration module (Burke et al. 2018) within the DES footprint and against ATLAS Refcat2 (Tonry et al. 2018) outside the DES footprint.
 The best references for the DELVE-WIDE processing are the DELVE DR1 paper (Drlica-Wagner et al. 2021) and the DESDM paper (Morganson et al. 2018).